apetkau/blend4j-tutorials/README.md

 This creates a __blend4j-tutorials__ directory containing the code and other necessary files.
 This directory is structured like:

 	$ ls blend4j-tutorials
-	blend4j-tutorial-answers  blend4j-tutorial-exercises  README.md
+	answers  exercises  README.md

-Each of these subdirectories is a Maven project containing the exercises and answers respectively.
+Each of these subdirectories contains Maven projects with the exercises and answers respectively.
 To import these projects into eclipse please go to __File > Import...__.
 From here select __Maven > Existing Maven Projects__ and click __Next__.
 From here click __Browse__ and select the _blend4j-tutorials_ as the root directory.
 This should list the _exercises_ and _answers_ projects.
 Please click __Finish__ to import.

-The code for each of the exercises should be located within src/main/java.
+The code for each of the exercises should be located within src/main/java or src/test/java.
 Please follow along below for each of the exercises.

 Exercise 1
 ----------